-Great Places will use the same property size eligibility criteria that are used to assess benefit eligibility for assistance with housing costs.
-Using these rules a separate bedroom is required for;
+Great Places will use the same property size eligibility criteria used to assess benefit eligibility for housing costs assistance.
+Using these rules, a separate bedroom is required for;

-- a couple (aged 16 or over) who live together as partners - a single adult - two children under 10 who are part of the same family - two children of the same sex under 21 who are part of the same family - any remaining children who cannot be paired according to the rules above.
+- a couple (aged 16 or over) who live together as partners. - a single adult. - two children under 10 who are part of the same family. - two children of the same sex under 21 who are part of the same family. - any remaining children who cannot be paired according to the rules above.